 Originally, Maslow said less than 1% of the adult population was self-actualizing.
-No doubt this was a difficult message to deliver to people aspiring to self-actualization, which would have been virtually every group Maslow faced.
+No doubt this was a difficult message to deliver to people aspiring to self-actualization, virtually every group Maslow faced.

 Maslow decided toward the end of his life that mental health and happiness (like peak experiences) were not as rare as he once thought.
 He greatly broadened the concept of self-actualizer.

 In Theory Z, the self-actualizer was re-defined as a normal healthy person, good-hearted and energetic, not necessarily extremely creative.
 He or she was mentally healthy and played a constructive role in society.